MateoC0326/MateoC0326/README.md

 Personal email: mateoc0326@yahoo.com
 School email: mcarr200@fiu.edu
-LinkedIn: linkedin.com/in/mateo-carrion-21604b1b8/
+LinkedIn: linkedin.com/in/mateo-carrion/

 As of 2023, I am a Junior Attending Florida International University majoring in Computer Science with a History minor.
-I have completed 2 AI coding preojects through courses offered by AI4All.
+I have completed 2 AI coding preojects through courses offered by AI4All, Codepath's Intro to Web Dev course and an INIT BUILD Web Dev Project.
 <!---
 MateoC0326/MateoC0326 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.